UAlbertaALTLab/morphodict/docs/dictionary-data.md

 ## Cree `linguistInfo`

-For the Plains Cree dictionary, the following `linguistInfo` fields are used to display linguistic info in search results, and for showing emoji:
+For the Plains Cree dictionary, the following `linguistInfo` fields are used to display linguistic info in search results, to provide semantic class information, and for showing emoji:

   - `inflectional_category`, String: The inflectional category for an entry, with hyphen, e.g., `NI-1`.
 (CW's `\ps`)